Pocket/renovate-config/README.md

 * All dependabot and auto-merge files are removed from your repository.
 While, not necessary, they will conflict with each other.
 * Allow auto-merge is enabled in your GitHub repository settings.
 While not necessary this will allow Renovate to use Github's default auto-merging strategy.

+# Testing

+Run the following to validate your renovate json

+`npx --package renovate -c 'renovate-config-validator'`

 # Default Preset
 Because JSON doesn't support comments, this readme walks through all the options.